Hypoallergenic Dog Breeds for People with Allergies

 While hypoallergenic dogs can help reduce the likelihood of allergic reactions, it's important to note that managing allergies requires more than just choosing the right breed.
 Here are some additional tips to help minimise allergic reactions:

-- Cleaning: Regular cleaning of your home, especially vacuuming and dusting, can help remove allergens from surfaces.
+• Cleaning: Regular cleaning of the house, especially vacuuming and dusting, can help remove allergens from surfaces.
 Consider using a vacuum with a HEPA filter to trap allergens effectively.

 What to Consider Before Getting a Hypoallergenic Dog